z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

 * STDIO_MSG_WRIT
 ****************

-Output a buffer on the stream
+Write the buffer to the stream

 input: